Governor Lamont's Roadmap for Reopening Connecticut

 Connecticut has released an online guide to help small businesses comply with COVID-19 safety guidance and manage the broader reopening process.
 The Small Business Reopening Resource Guide can be accessed by visiting the state’s coronavirus website at ct.gov/coronavirus and clicking the “Business” section, or accessed directly below:

-The May 20 phase one reopening guidelines are based on a set of safeguards, with strict controls on business operations and social interaction.
+The May 20 Phase One and June 17 Phase Two reopening guidelines are based on a set of safeguards, with strict controls on business operations and social interaction.
 These include, among other measures:

 - Capacity limit of 50% for businesses that reopen